 More than a science, RA diagnosis is an art that combines symptoms, signs and biological and imaging tests.
 Accurate diagnosis is not difficult in established disease, even for untrained persons.
 There are RA classification criteria, such as the 1987 ACR classification criteria, which have shown good sensitivity and specificity in the diagnosis of advanced cases of RA.
-However, early diagnosis, especially that which aims to predict disease evolution so that an early strategy for treatment can be designed, remains an unmet challenge, despite significant advances.
+However, although these criteria were accepted as a starting point for a definition of the disease, and in order to differentiate between patients with established RA and those with another rheumatic disease, they are not valid for identification of patients who could benefit from effective early intervention.
+Therefore, the 2010 ACR/EULAR criteria were developed (Aletaha 2010a; Aletaha 2010b).